a+ a- print

 Buddhism teaches that the four sufferings of birth, aging, sickness, and death are an inescapable part of life.
 The crucial thing is not to be defeated by them.

-Cycles of life and death can be likened to the alternating periods of sleep and wakefulness.
-Just as sleep prepares us for the next day’s activity, death can be seen as a state in which we rest and replenish ourselves for new life.
-In this light, death should be acknowledged, along with life, as a blessing to be appreciated.
+Cycles of life and death can be likened to the alternating periods of sleeping and wakefulness.
+We can understand death as a state in which, just as sleep prepares us for the next day’s activities, we rest and replenish ourselves for new life.
+Viewed in this light, death is not to be reviled, but should be acknowledged, with life, as a blessing to be appreciated.

 Death inevitably comes to each of us.
 Whether it is a time of inner dignity and honor or a pitiful demise is completely reliant on how we live our lives right now, today.
 In that sense, the “moment of death” truly exists in the present.